zhuqiuyang/hacker-notes/SICP/README.md

 > Don't confused of the essence of things what you are doing with the tools that you use.
 >
-> CS is about how-to knowledge.
+> CS is about **how-to Imperative** knowledge.
 Formalize intuitions of process.

+#### Three Topic

+- black-box abstraction
+- conventional Interface
+- metalinguitic abstraction (make new language)

 ### 1B: Procedures and Processes; Substitution Model